Belval/belval.github.io/_posts/2019-12-24-google-nest-mini-teardown.markdown

 <img src="{{ site.baseurl }}/imgs/2_in.jpg" alt="in" width="350" />
 </center>

-Unscrewing those will reveal board itself.
+Unscrewing those will reveal the board itself.

 <center>
 <img src="{{ site.baseurl }}/imgs/2_thermals.jpg" alt="thermals" width="350" />
 <img src="{{ site.baseurl }}/imgs/2_thermals_2.jpg" alt="thermals-2" width="350" />
 </center>

 The first thing that we notice is the newly added thermal compound between the Synaptic chip and both of the DDR3-1866 modules.
 It seems that some actual effort was put into dissipating the additional heat.
-One interesting difference is that the 1st generation device included an internal heatsink that was made of an unknown metal (prehaps nickel?) while the new one boast a full-plastic seperator, but with a more sophisticated heat management design.
+One interesting difference is that the 1st generation device included an internal heatsink that was made of unknown metal (perhaps nickel?) while the new one boasts a full-plastic separator but with a more sophisticated heat management design.

 <center>
 <img src="{{ site.baseurl }}/imgs/2_pcb_down.jpg" alt="pcb-down" width="350" />
 <img src="{{ site.baseurl }}/imgs/2_synaptics.jpg" alt="synaptics" width="350" />
 </center>

 When we remove the board, we can see that little changed on the other side, with both microphones and four LEDs are in their old spot.
-The new microphone can be seen on the image.
+The new microphone can be seen in the image.

 <center>
 <img src="{{ site.baseurl }}/imgs/2_pcb_up.jpg" alt="pcb_up" width="350" />